bxparks/tzplus/README.md

 The [ISO 3166](https://en.wikipedia.org/wiki/List_of_ISO_3166_country_codes)
 list of countries was copied from the `iso3166.tab` file from the IANA TZDB, then manually edited into [iso3166_long.txt](data/iso3166_long.txt) and [iso3166_short.txt](data/iso3166_short.txt).
-To allow easier implementation on microcontroller environments without support for Unicode, all country names were converted to ASCII, and all non-English names were converted to their common English names.
+All non-English names were converted to their common English names.
+All non-ASCII characters were converted to their approximate ASCII characters.
+This allows easier implementations on microcontroller environments without support for Unicode.

 The determination of which timezones are *significant* enough to be presented in a user-interface is defined by the